Skip to main content

 defaults read /Library/Managed\ Preferences/com.google.Chrome

-4. Confirm the extension appears in chrome://extensions
+4. Confirm the extension is installed:

 Troubleshooting